osmosis-labs/osmosis/x/superfluid/spec/README.md

 ### Why mint Osmo?
 How is this method safe and accurate?

 Superfluid staking requires the minting of OSMO because in order to stake on the Osmosis chain, OSMO tokens are required as the chosen collateral.
 Synthetic Osmo is minted here as a representative of the value of each superfluid staker's liquidity pool tokens.

 The pool tokens are acquired by the user from normally staking in a liquidity pool.
 They get minted an amount of OSMO equivalent to the value of their GAMM pool tokens.
-This method is accurate because querying the value OSMO every day allows for burning and minting according to the difference in value of OSMO relative to the expected delegation amount (as seen with [GetExpectedDelegationAmount](https://github.com/osmosis-labs/osmosis/blob/main/x/superfluid/keeper/stake.go)).
+This method is accurate because querying the value of OSMO every day allows for burning and minting according to the difference in value of OSMO relative to the expected delegation amount (as seen with [GetExpectedDelegationAmount](https://github.com/osmosis-labs/osmosis/blob/main/x/superfluid/keeper/stake.go)).
 It's like having a price oracle for fairly calculating the amount the user has superfluidly staked.

 On epoch (start of every day), we read from the lockup module how much GAMM tokens we have locked which acts as an oracle for the representative price of the GAMM token shares.
 The superfluid module has "hooks" messages to refresh delegation amounts (`RefreshIntermediaryDelegationAmounts`) and to increase delegation on lockup (`IncreaseSuperfluidDelegation`).
 Then, we see whether or not the superfluid OSMO currently delegated is worth more or less than this expected delegation amount amount.
 If the OSMO is worth more, we do instant undelegations and immediately burn the OSMO.
 If less, we mint OSMO and update the amount delegated.
 A simplified diagram of this whole process is found below: